scipy-conference/scipy_proceedings/papers/henry_schreiner/00_main.rst

 Above, we create three axes.
 The second axis is a boolean axes, which hold a valid/invalid bool flag.
 The third axis holds some sort of string-based category, which could label datasets, for example.
 We then fill this in one shot.
 Then, we can select the histograms that we might have originally filled separately, like the ``all_valid`` histogram, which is a 1D histogram that contains all labels and all events where ``valid=True``.
 In the second selection, ``a_only``, a 2D histogram is returned that consists of all the events labeled with ``"a"``.

 This way of thinking can radically change how you design for a problem.
-Instead of running a series of histograms over a piece of data every time you want a new selection, you can build a large histogram that contains all the information you want, prebinned and ready to select; much like the way Pandas can restructure how you group and select data.
+Instead of running a series of histograms over a piece of data every time you want a new selection, you can build a large histogram that contains all the information you want, prebinned and ready to select.
+This combination of multiple histograms and later selecting or summing along axes is a close parallel to the way Pandas combines multiple NumPy arrays in a single DataFrame using columns, allowing you to group and select from the full set.

 Distributing